I thought it’d be nice to do a little retrospective on our debut self titled release

 I fondly remember the time Simon was recording the middle drum section of Daggers at Lily as he progressively got more angry each time he’d make a mistake and have to start again – it was quite a long and tough part!
 We’d be hiding behind our amps as he’d throw his sticks at us if we made a joke.
 I completed the game Peggle through that session…

 Don’t Burn the House Down was recorded the year earlier and was only later decided to be the last track.
 It felt quite nice to have the calm after the storm that was Robot Meets Girl.
-In a way it kind of reminded me of how Here Comes the Sun was placed after I Want You (She’s So Happy) from the Beatles’ Abbey Road.
+In a way it kind of reminded me of how Here Comes the Sun was placed after I Want You (She’s So He) from the Beatles’ Abbey Road.

 This was the second time we recorded Battleships.
 We felt we’d give that track a fresh approach for the album for consistency.
 I remember it taking a long time to get the guitar tone right.